Four Ways to Source AI Innovation

 These are framing and facilitation steps.
 No new infrastructure or tooling required.

-● 5 — Board Talking Points
+● 5 — Board Talking Points — Safe to Use Verbatim

 "We are intentionally sourcing AI initiatives across four perspectives — not just pursuing isolated use cases."